home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 Here are the libraries we suggest using, although you should feel free to use whatever works well for you.

-- Swift/Objective-C: [swift-sodium](https://github.com/jedisct1/swift-sodium) (official library maintained by Sodium developers.
+- Swift/Objective-C: [swift-sodium](https://github.com/jedisct1/swift-sodium) (official library maintained by Sodium developers).

 For other languages, please see the list of [Bindings for other languages](https://download.libsodium.org/doc/bindings_for_other_languages).
 If more than one choice is available, we recommend using the choice most recently updated.